Native News Online Hires Award-Winning Journalist Valerie Vande Panne as Managing Editor

 Vande Panne has been a stringer for The New York Times and Reuters.
 During her career, she has contributed to Columbia Journalism Review, Bloomberg, The Guardian, Politico and Salon.
 She is also a former news editor of High Times magazine.

-“Valerie comes to Native News Online with a strong journalism background, but what impressed me about her is she organized sending a truck load of water and other needed supplies to the Navajo Nation last year during the Covid-19 pandemic, which demonstrates her commitment to Indian Country that goes beyond her writing,” Levi Rickert (Prairie Band Potawatomi Nation), founder and publisher of Native News Online.
+“Valerie comes to Native News Online with a strong journalism background, but what impressed me about her is she organized sending a truck load of water and other needed supplies to the Navajo Nation last year during the Covid-19 pandemic, which demonstrates her commitment to Indian Country that goes beyond her writing,” Levi Rickert (Prairie Band Potawatomi Nation), founder and publisher.
 “We’re looking forward to Valerie further building our Native-led newsroom as we continue our ongoing coverage of Indian Country and our special project on in-depth Indian boarding school coverage.”

 She has also won the Florida Association of Broadcast Journalists Award, a New England Newspaper and Press Association Award, and an Association of Alternative Newsweeklies Award.